Review: Sony A7III

 The 13.8 EV dynamic range at base ISO is impressive, but it’s the High ISO dynamic range that really impressed.
 In use this means cleaner pushed shadows under low light conditions.
 I found images displayed little noise until ISO 3200, and were certainly usable to here and up to 6400 before noise became distracting.

 Users who have expressed concerns about Sony’s processing of skin tones in the past will be impressed with the A7III.
 It apeears that Sony have made large leaps to normalise colour, and there was no noticeable cast I could see.

-Don’t get me wrong, $3,099 is a lot of money to spend on a camera, but Sony’s A7III gives you so much for your hard-earned that it’s almost a no brainer in this price bracket.
+Don’t get me wrong, $3,099 is still a lot of money, but Sony’s A7III gives you so much for your hard-earned that it’s almost a no brainer in this price bracket.
 24MP is enough for all but the most picky of pixel peepers, and 10fps will keep up with most fast moving subjects.